MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase4.md

 Although suppressions can be done globally, temporarily disabling per-thread at the specific call site is preferred.
-The following examples show various ways to disable [MAMStrictCheck.IDENTITY_NO_SUCH_FILE][MAMStrictCheck] (raised if an attempt is made to protect a file, which doesn't exist).
+The following examples show various ways to disable [MAMStrictCheck.IDENTITY_NO_SUCH_FILE][MAMStrictCheck] (raised if an attempt is made to protect a file which doesn't exist).

 #### Per-Thread Temporary Suppression